-Over 900 civilians dead around Kyiv, Russia vows new attacks

-KYIV, Ukraine (AP) — Indignant over what it called Ukrainian strikes in Russian territory and following the stunning loss of its Black Sea flagship, Moscow threatened renewed missile attacks on Kyiv, where authorities said the bodies of more than 900 civilians were found outside the capital.
-Most had been shot dead, police said, and likely “simply executed.”
+Ukraine war far from over as Russia renews strikes in Kyiv

+The strike near an outdoor market along with residential and industrial buildings killed one person and wounded at least 18, according to rescue workers who requested anonymity because they were not authorized to release the information

+Meanwhile, the governor of the Lviv region in western Ukraine – far from the Russian border and an area long seen as a safe zone – reported airstrikes on the region by Russian Su-35 aircraft that took off from neighboring Belarus.
+Maksym Kozytskyy didn’t provide details about possible casualties or damage.

-Russian forces continued preparations for a renewed offensive in eastern Ukraine, and fighting also went on in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.
+Fighting continued in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.
 In the northeastern city of Kharkiv, the shelling of a residential area killed seven people, including a 7-month-old child, and wounded 34, according to regional Gov. Oleh Sinehubov.

+Officials think 2,500 to 3,000 Ukrainian troops have died in the war, Zelenskyy told CNN in an interview.
+He said about 10,000 have been injured and it’s “hard to say how many will survive.”

+The United Nations’ human rights office said it has confirmed the deaths of 1,982 civilians but cautioned that the figure does not include people killed in blockaded cities like Mariupol and the actual number is almost sure to be considerably higher.

+A senior U.S. defense official said the U.S. believes the Moskva was hit by at least one Neptune anti-ship missile.
+The official spoke on condition of anonymity to discuss an intelligence assessment.

+The Moskva, named for the Russian capital, sank while being towed to port Thursday after taking heavy damage.
+Moscow did not acknowledge any attack, saying only that a fire had detonated ammunition on board.

-In the towns around Kyiv, said Andriy Nebytov, who heads the region’s police force, bodies were abandoned in the streets or given temporary burials.
-He cited police data indicating 95% died from gunshot wounds.
+After the withdrawal, bodies were abandoned in the streets of towns around Kyiv or given temporary burials.
+Andriy Nebytov, who heads the region’s police force, cited police data indicating 95% died from gunshot wounds.

 “Consequently, we understand that under the (Russian) occupation, people were simply executed in the streets,” Nebytov said.